pvburito/sql-data-warehouse-project/README.md

 ## About Me

 Hi, my name is Paula, and I am a Mechatronic Engineer.
-I like to lear.
+I like to learn.
 I like data and IT.